ebrahimiG/SoftwareProject/README.md

    - ✅ coding
    - ✅ frontend
    - ✅ backend
-   - 📍 working on the model
+   - 📍 working on the models
    - testing

 💾 __5. implement__ :